nanoservicesforge/nanoservice-template/README.md

 ```

 After running the `nanoforge prep` command in the root of your project where the `Cargo.toml` is located, you will be able
-to access the core functions in your project with `use::calc_server` and the kernel which is the structs for your functions
+to access the TCP routing functions in your project with `use::calc_server` and the kernel which is the structs for your functions
 with `use::calc_server_kernel`.